What Are Fragrance Notes?

 • Synthetics avoid allergens, reduce animal testing, and lower environmental impact

-• Many are IFRA-compliant and widely used by brands like Dior, Chanel, and FY
+• Many are Conformidad con IFRA and widely used by brands like Dior, Chanel, and FY

 At FY, our in-house perfumers use both natural extracts and cutting-edge synthetic molecules to build versatile fragrance bases for cosmetics, detergents, and air care products.